genglongling/M-APPLE-OS/README.md

-# **M-APPLE System: A General-Purpose Multi-Agent System for Dynamic Scheduling and Optimization**
+# **ALAS: First Automated, Dynamic, General-Purpose Multi-Agent Workflow/Pipeline/Framework for Planning and Optimization**

 ```
-What if LLM and Agent lost track of information?
-Reverting back as a transaction!
-M-APPLE Agent OS os A General-Purpose Operating System for Dynamic Planning, Multi-Agent Communication, and Multi-Thread Execution**
+A General-Purpose Operating System for Dynamic Planning, Multi-Agent Communication, Multi-Thread Job Execution and Goal optimization. **

---- M-APPLE-OS Authors
+--- ALAS Authors
 ```

 <p align="center">
   ⬇️ <a href="https://github.com/genglongling/REALM-Bench?tab=readme-ov-file">Github</a>
   📃 <a href="https://arxiv.org/abs/2502.18836">Paper</a>
   🌐 <a href="https://example.com/project">Project Page</a>
 </p>

-This repository extends REALM-Bench with **M-APPLE-OS (MAPLE)**, a general-purpose, three-layer operating system for multi-agent scheduling, planning and optimization: workflow specification, agent communication, self-validation, robust execution, and dynamic adaptation.
-M-APPLE-OS provides:
+This repository **ALAS** provides:

-- **Dynamic Planning**: Supports both static and dynamic (disruption-prone) tasks.
+- **1) Dynamic Planning**: Supports both static and dynamic (disruption-prone) tasks.
-- **Multi-Agent Communication**: Robust inter-agent dependency management and coordination.
+- **2) Multi-Agent Communication**: Robust inter-agent dependency management and coordination.
-- **Multi-Thread Job Execution**: Modular, concurrent, and resilient execution with rollback and adaptation.
+- **3) Multi-Thread Job Execution**: Modular, concurrent, and resilient execution with rollback and adaptation.
-- **Self-Validation**: Ensures structural, constraint, and compensation soundness at every step.
+- **4) Self-Validation**: Ensures plan and schedule is valid by structural, constraint, and compensation soundness at every step.
+- **5) Goal Optimization**: Ensures plan and schedule get optimized with user's prompt.
+- **6) Global Replanning**: Handles stochastic, random or preset disruption.

-M-APPLE-OS is a comprehensive middleware for agent application layers and multi-agent databases, supporting real-world use cases in planning, scheduling, orchestration, and more.
+ALAS is as far as we know, the first comprehensive middleware for agent application layers and multi-agent databases, supporting real-world use cases in planning, scheduling, optimization, orchestration, and more.

 ---
-## **Key Functions of `M-APPLE-OS (MAPLE)`**
+## **Key Functions of `ALAS`**

 - **Three-Layer Architecture:**
   1. **Specification Construction**: Parses and builds workflow/task graphs from high-level specifications.